kstarostin/campfire-store-api/FRONTEND_UI_REQUIREMENTS.md

 - Interaction: categories mega-menu opens on hover (desktop) and click; closes on outside click / mouse leave
 - Responsive grids and horizontal category scroll on small screens

-**Exclude from production UI** (mockup-only):
+**Exclude from production UI** (mockup-only): none — the design mockup reflects the intended production header.

-- Top “Design mockup only” banner
-- Hero “Light header / Dark header preview” toggle and variant note
-- Dark-header CSS filter hack on the logo — if a dark header is added later, use a dedicated light-wordmark asset

 ---